cascadiajs/2015.cascadiajs.com/COC.md

 ## Enforcement

 Any participants that are asked to stop any harassing behavior are expected to do so immediately.
 If a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, including warning the the participant or expulsion from the conference with no refund, or being banned from any future CascadiaJS conferences or associated events.

+Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+We value your attendance.

 Also helpful: blog.izs.me/post/30036893703/policy-on-trolling